vittorio-nardone/cloud-phoenix-kata/README.md

 ## Problem

 The development team has released the phoenix application code.
-Your task, if you want to accept it, is to create the production infrastructure for the Phoenix application.
-You must pay attention to some unwanted features that were introduced during development.
-In particular:
+Your task is to create the production infrastructure for the Phoenix application.
+The application has two particularly troubling endpoints:

 - `GET /crash` kill the application process
 - `GET /generatecert` is not optimized and creates resource consumption peaks

+You can't block those endpoints because the universe really wants them to be exposed but at the same time you need to guarantee that the application is always available.

 ## General Requirements

 - You may use whatever programming language/platform you prefer.
 Use something that you know well.
 - You must release your work with an OSI-approved open source license of your choice.
 - You must deliver the sources, with a README that explains how to run it.
-- Add the code to your own Github account and send us the link.
+- Add the code to your own Github/GitLab/.. account and send us the link.

 ## Application Requirements